Definition of Accounting Interview Questions

 Q1.
 Walkthrough the main Financials prepared for a Business Organization.

 - Profit & Loss account – This depicts the results of operations through a certain period.
-It covers the revenues, the costs involved, and the surplus or deficit that was created as a result.
+It covers the revenues, the costs involved, and the surplus or deficit created as a result.

-- Balance Sheet – This tells the position of assets and liabilities as on a particular date.
-It is important to assess what is owned by the concern vs what it owes to its stakeholders.
+- Balance Sheet – This tells the position of assets and liabilities on a particular date.
+It is important to assess what the concern owns versus what it owes to its stakeholders.

-- Cash Flow Statement depicts the flow of cash into and out of the concern bifurcated between the three major operations, financing and investing.
+- Cash Flow Statement depicts the cash flow into and out of the concern bifurcated between the three major operations, financing, and investing.

 - Statement of Changes in Equity – It shows the changes in equity over a period.
 There could be an addition or reduction in capital or the addition of reserves to contribute to the equity of the concern.